michaelsboost/Beacon/README.md

 - Alpine.js (lightweight reactive framework)
 - TailwindCSS (for UI styling)
 - Marked.js (for Markdown rendering)
+- jsPDF: For exporting emergency plans as PDFs
+- Service Worker: For PWA offline caching.

 ### **3️⃣ Contributing**
 Since the project is now community-driven: